brene/docs/source/docs/webhooks/index.md

 To setup a webhook go to your dashboard, click on the settings button in the lower left corner and enter the webhook url.

-graph.cool will now make a http POST request to your server whenever a node is created, updated and deleted as whell as when a node is added to or removed from a connection.
+graph.cool will now make a http POST request to your server whenever a node is created, updated and deleted as well as when a node is added to or removed from a connection.

 ## Payload Format